Can Robson prove worth at Aberdeen in nine games?

 While the case for Robson to continue was compelling, the club are surely right to limit it to the end of the season for now.
 Six games is an extremely small sample size to assess any manager, never mind one who is in his first job.

-The 3-1 win at United was a tad fortunate in the sense that the hosts had an expected goals rating of 2.02 to Aberdeen's 0.78, which tells you Jim Goodwin's side ought to have won on the quality of chances created.
+The 3-1 win at Dundee United was a tad fortunate in the sense the hosts had an expected goals rating of 2.02 to Aberdeen's 0.78, which tells you Jim Goodwin's side ought to have won on the quality of chances created.

 That also underlines there is an ongoing issue with the club's away form - which has been dreadful for two seasons.
 Robson needs to prove he can rectify that on a consistent basis, given three of his four wins have come at Pittodrie.